hectorbarquero/university-COMP266/Unit 1/learningDiary.rst

 -------------------

 ..
 Tip::
    AU evaluators use this rubric to grade assignments.
-To comment, open the build options menu, titled **Latest**, on the bottom right corner of the static site > select .pdf to > comment on a local file.
+To comment, open the build menu, titled **v: latest** > select .pdf to > comment on a local pdf reader.

 .. csv-table:: Template for mapping your activities to learning outcomes